brucedkyle/ibmcloud_for_partners/docs/cloud/baremetal-vpc-vmware.md

 ## Advantages over bare metal

+!!! key "Key Benefits"

     VMware Solutions in IBM Cloud VPC have the following key benefits over IBM Cloud classic deployments:

     - IBM Cloud VPC gives you the ability to easily and rapidly define and control a virtual network, which is logically isolated from all other tenants.
 The logical isolation is implemented by using virtual network functions and security that is built into the platform.
     - Provisioning the IBM Cloud bare metal server on IBM Cloud VPC takes minutes instead of hours when compared to the IBM Cloud bare metal server on IBM Cloud classic.
     - VMware workloads by running in IBM Cloud VPC can take advantage of all original functions for VPC networking capabilities and other IBM Cloud interconnectivity services.

 ## Roll-your-own VMware solution on VPC